TheOdinProject/curriculum/getting_involved.md

 1. Join the [Google Community](https://plus.google.com/u/0/communities/100013596437379837846).
 2. Sign up for the [Pivotal Tracker](https://www.pivotaltracker.com/s/projects/979092).
 It'll say "60 day free trial" but don't worry, you won't have to pay.
 It's like Github... as long as you're working on open-source stuff and not private repos, it's free.
 3. Say hi at the weekly meeting and on the Community page.
 You'll want to familiarize yourself with what feature(s) we're working on and how the development backlog looks.
+5. Set up or join a pairing session via the Community.
-4. Fork the [Odin Project repository](https://github.com/TheOdinProject/theodinproject) and get it working on your local machine.
+4. If you're hosting a pairing session, make sure you have the [Odin Project repository](https://github.com/TheOdinProject/theodinproject) set up on your computer (or Nitrous box if that's the workflow you're using).
 We've got evolving instructions for how to do that on the [README page](https://github.com/TheOdinProject/theodinproject/blob/master/README.md).
-It can take a few tries.
+It can take a few tries to get the server running and the lessons populated properly so bear with it!
-5. Set up or join a pairing session via the Community.
+5. Follow the Git workflow listed below but, basically, get the latest copy of the feature branch you're working on, write some sweet tests and code, and then have the feature owner push it back up (you'll need to be in touch with a feature owner who has push access).
 6. Have fun!
-Code!
+Tell your friends how much of an open source badass you now are.
+In a humble brag sort of way.

 ### Working on a Feature / User Story